basp-group/Faceted-HyperSARA/archive/faceting_abd/debug_notes.md

 # [21/10/2020] List of functions / folders used in Abdullah's older codes (mnras branch, test7_20_triangular_d256)

-**Caveat**: apparently Abdullah re-generated the image cube with the older functions (which may explain why he doesn't see the same issue as I do)
+**Caveat**: apparently Abdullah re-generated the image cube and uv-coverage with the older functions (which may explain why he doesn't see the same issue as I currently do).

 ## List of functions used (per script) (to be checked and compared to the current ones)